desultory/ugrd/readme.md

 ### Failure recovery

 In the event of a failure, modules will either fail through, or re-exec the init script.

-## Output

-Unless the `ugrd.base.cpio` module is included, an initramfs environment will be generated at `build_dir` which defaults to `/tmp/initramfs/`.

-This directory can be embedded into the Linux kernel using `CONFIG_INITRAMFS_SOURCE="/tmp/initramfs"`.
-`CONFIG_INITRAMFS_SOURCE` can also be pointed at a CPIO archive, but is easiest to use with a directory.

 If a CPIO file is generated, it can be passed to the bootloader.
 Embedding the initramfs into the kernel is preferred, as the entire kernel image can be signed.